dvlden/ultrawideo-v2/README.md

 1. [Chrome Extension](https://chrome.google.com/webstore/detail/ultrawideo/bfbnagnphiehemkdgmmficmjfddgfhpl)
 2. [Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/ultrawideo/)

-> **Note for Opera browser users**: They allow installing extensions directly from Chrome store, but you must install this extension - [Install Chrome Extensions](https://addons.opera.com/en/extensions/details/install-chrome-extensions/) in order to do that.
-I strongly suggest installing the extension this way, because Opera add-ons approval is insanely slow.
+> **Note for Opera browser users**: They allow installing extensions directly from the Chrome store, but you must install this extension - [Install Chrome Extensions](https://addons.opera.com/en/extensions/details/install-chrome-extensions/) in order to do that.
+I strongly suggest installing the extension this way, because Opera add-ons' approval is insanely slow.

-> **Note for Microsoft Edge browser users**: At the point of this writing, I am unable to make dev account on Microsoft Edge Store.
-However, Microsoft Edge allows you to install Chromium based extensions from other stores as well.
-Visit Chrome Web Store and install this extension from there.
+> **Note for Microsoft Edge browser users**: At the point of this writing, I am unable to make a dev account on Microsoft Edge Store.
+However, Microsoft Edge allows you to install Chromium-based extensions from other stores as well.
+Visit the Chrome Web Store and install this extension from there.

 <br>